SpyrosPatistas/Thesis_21760/README.md

-# Personal preferences will be stated due to the app being developed with those tools

 # How to get the source code
-###If the user has git installed in their local machine:
+### If the user has git installed in their local machine:
 Open Git Bash.
 Navigate into the location where the source code will be cloned.
 Run 'git clone https://github.com/SpyrosPatistas/Thesis_21760.git' to get the source code.

-###The user can also download the files in a zip and unzip it to get the source code.
+### The user can also download the files in a zip and unzip it to get the source code.

 # Requirements to run the app
+### Personal preferences will be stated due to the app being developed with those tools.
 User must have a local MongoDB database installed, version v5.0.2 (preferred).
 User must have Node.js installed, version v14.17.0 (preferred).
 User must have vue cli installed, version 4.5.13 (preferred).